yuhuihui2011/MEPsuite/README.md

 ### Return:
 <pre>A GRanges of the center microexon and the flanking exons and introns. </pre>

-## 6. MEPer.R
+## 6. MEPscan.R
-Find miroexons in a plant genome.
+Find miroexons in a plant genome using mapPWM.R and mex_pattern_blast.rda (a .RData file containing information of microexon-tags in 45 conserved clusters).

 ### Usage:
-> MEPer(genome, min.score="80%",include.intronLoss=TRUE,
+> MEPscan(genome, min.score="80%",include.intronLoss=TRUE,
         span=20000, min.intron=20, max.intron=10000, cores=1)

 ### Return